KemanGstl/GDAC-Capstone-Project-n-1/README.md

 ## Process
 ### Data combination
 Due to their sizes, the 12 files have been uploaded to Google BigQuery into the dataset, "tripdata_2022".
-A new table is created and the data appended, using the following [SQL query](https://github.com/KemanGstl/GDAC-Capstone-Project1/blob/main/tripdata_combining.sql)
+A new table is created and the data appended, using the following [SQL query](https://github.com/KemanGstl/GDAC-Capstone-Project1/blob/main/tripdata_combining.sql).
 A total of 5,667,717 rows have been combined.

 ### Data Exploration
 Data exploration allows me to get familiarized with the data set as well as previewing future data cleaning.
 I will scan through each column to better understand what is available to me for future analysis.

+Considerations:

+No duplicates have been shown.

+There is three categories of bicycles:
+1. Electric bikes
+2. Classic/Thermic bikes
+3. Docked bikes

+After checking for missing values, the following columns will see some rows removed during cleaning.
+- start_station_name
+- start_station_id
+- end_station_name
+- end_station_id
+- end_lat
+- end_lng

+I consider that casual riders do not speedrun between docking stations or go for trekking weekends with Cyclistics bicycles, therefore it can be concluded that the length of rides is minimum 2 minutes & maximum 1440 minutes (one day).
+The total number of rides falling in that category will be removed during cleaning.

+I consider the two types of riders (members or casuals) and check the number of trips per type.

+Here is the [SQL file](https://github.com/KemanGstl/GDAC-Capstone-Project1/blob/main/tripdata_exploration.sql) running these considerations.